mobxjs/mobx/docs/react/react-performance.md

 ### Function props

-You may notice that to deference values late you have to create lots of small observer components where eachis customized to render some different part of data, for example:
+[⚛️] You may notice that to deference values late you have to create lots of small observer components where each is customized to render some different part of data, for example:

 ```javascript
 const PersonNameDisplayer = observer(({ person }) => <DisplayName name={person.name} />)